RedHatWorkshops/windows-containers-quickstart/docs/2-InstallingtheWMCO.md

 Note: It’ll take up to 15 mintues to see the Windows Node appear.
 It’s recommneded to run a watch on oc get nodes -l kubernetes.io/os=windows so you can see when the node appears.
 Now will be a good time to take a break.

 The output should look something like this.
-You should see two nodes.
+You will either have one or two nodes.

 ```shell
 NAME                                         STATUS   ROLES       AGE      VERSION